 Ecommerce platforms are easily one of the most essential tools in the digital landscape.
 In a world where customers spend more time shopping online and less time exploring the high street, ecommerce tools are more valuable than ever.

 Shopify is probably one of the better-known ecommerce tools on the market today.
 Brimming with features to bring your online store to life, Shopify stands out as an excellent tool for selling, but it’s not the only option on the market.
-You can also consider options like BigCommerce, Magento, WooCommerce, and many others.
+You can also consider options like BigCommerce, Squarespace, WooCommerce, and many others.

 osCommerce is one of the lesser-known tools in the ecommerce platform landscape, but it’s also quickly gaining popularity.
 We decided to create this comparison of osCommerce vs Shopify to help you discover everything you need to know about the two solutions.